 He became an Eagle Scout his senior year in High School after running a blood drive as his Eagle Scout Project.
 John attended SUNY Binghamton for his undergraduate studies where he graduated with a BS in Biology and a Minor in History.
 His mother passed away from lung cancer in his sophomore year.
 Upon graduation, he moved back home with his father and took a job teaching math, biology, chemistry, and physics at Monsignor McClancy High School in Jackson Heights, Queens.
 Following his father’s footsteps; he joined the West Babylon Fire Department’s Rescue Squad and became an EMT and then an AEMT.
 He rose through the ranks of the Rescue Squad achieving the rank of Captain.
 His volunteer work sparked an interest in furthering his medical knowledge and after teaching high school for 7 years he left the profession to go back to school.

-John lives with his wife Kamie in Dallas where he has been active for 3 years in the state’s professional organization – the Texas Association of Physician Assistants (TAPA).
+John lives with his wife, Kamie, in Dallas where he has been active for 3 years in the state’s professional organization – the Texas Association of Physician Assistants (TAPA).
 He currently serves on their Board of Directors holding the position of Treasurer.
-He also brought in a new leadership structure for Advanced Practice into Parkland.
-A leadership based on integrity; holding the hospital and employees accountable for providing top-level care to our most vulnerable population.